Review of the Zoning Plan for Great Sandy Marine Park

 Community awareness

-In the lead up to the final zoning plan taking effect, there will be public education and awareness programs to help support marine park users understand and prepare for the new zoning plan.
+In the lead up to the new zoning plan taking effect, there will be public education and awareness programs to help support marine park users understand and prepare for the new zoning plan.

 Subscribe to be kept informed about when the changes will come into effect.